By the end of this guide, you will be able to create drip email sequences and also be able to the various options that come with it in detail:

 Any individual step in a drip sequence can have status as active or draft.
 Draft drip steps are not activated and hence they won't be sent to any contact.

-The 0th step (1st email) of the Drip can be sent immediately as soon as a contact (subscriber) subscribes, or it can be scheduled.
+The 0th step (1st email) of the Drip can be sent immediately as soon as a contact (subscriber) subscribes.

 Similarly, you can change the duration after which the drip step must be triggered.